-Search YouTube for videos similar to the one you want to create, and take some ideas from those clips.
+Search YouTube for videos similar to the one you want to create, and take some ideas on how to make instructional videos from those clips.
 Choose the videos with more views and more “likes” to ensure you’re working from a good example.

 Knowing how to film instructional videos requires a good understanding of scripts – and when you should and shouldn’t use them.
 In an educational video, scripts are important to ensure that you cover all intended topics accurately and succinctly.